Stanbic Uganda Holdings Limited is part of Africa’s leading banking and financial services group Standard Bank.

 The objectives of the offer and listing were to enable the Ugandan public to participate in the equity of Stanbic Bank and to encourage wider ownership of shares in general.
 It also provided individuals, institutional investors and other interested parties with an opportunity to participate in the equity of Stanbic Bank and to provide a market for the shareholders to realise their investment in Stanbic Bank.
 The response was phenomenal with 37,449 applications for 3 billion shares totaling U Shs 211 billion hence a 200% oversubscription.

-Stanbic Bank shares are now traded on the Uganda Stock Exchange.
+Stanbic Uganda Holdings Limited shares are now traded on the Uganda Stock Exchange.

 Stanbic operates 71 points of representation and a growing ATM network currently numbering 111.
 The Bank is located all over Uganda with Stanbic Bank’s head office in Kampala from where its business and support functions operate.

-Stanbic Bank is the largest financial institution in Uganda licensed under the Financial Institutions’ Act, 2004 and is listed on the Uganda Securities Exchange Limited effective January, 25 2007.
+Stanbic Uganda Holdings Limited is the largest financial institution in Uganda licensed under the Financial Institutions’ Act, 2004 and is listed on the Uganda Securities Exchange Limited effective January, 25 2007.

 Nature of Business